nios-students/docs/wiki/Admissions.md

 - Subject you wish to Transfer **must** in NIOS curriculum.
 - The **original failed marksheet** should be present in **PHYSICAL form** and you **must** to send it your Regional Center after confirmation of admission along with a copy of addmission form if you don't send it ToC won't apply.

-# Part or dual enrollment
+# Part and ddual enrollment

 In case a learner has already passed the Secondary/Senior Secondary examination or any other higher course he/she may opt **for upto 4 subjects** of his/her choice,to update knowledge and educational qualifications.
 On passing, **only the narksheet will be issued and no other certificate will be issued**